 Claire Levens shares Internet Matters’ response to the government’s loot box consultation in 2020.

-With the second national lockdown in full force, the spread of fake news about Covid-19 has emerged as a top concern for parents, according to new research by Internet Matters.
+The spread of fake news about Covid-19 has emerged as a top concern for parents, according to new research by Internet Matters.

 As a member of the Anti-Bullying Alliance, we are proud to support Anti-Bullying Week (16th – 20th November) this year to focus on the important things we all can do to stand united against bullying.